JessicaG/jessicag.github.io/about.md

 permalink: /about/
 ---

-I'm a recovering Marketer and Developer in Training.
+I'm a recovering Marketer and Ruby Developer.
 Thoughts are my own here and are likely to be a combination of tech, marketing, yoga and whatever else comes to mind.

 ### More Information